RgbTrouw/Qs-Messenger/README.md

 *** Latest Update ***

 A partial workaround for creating a Windows connection has been found.
-A full solution might just be close.
+A full solution might also be close.

 *** Latest Update ***